Sunmish/skymodel/README.md

 9. `prep_model` Prepare an AO-model file by combining a collection of individual AO-model files.

 ## Installing
-After cloning the repository try the following (to install into a standard location):
+To clone and install the repository to a standard locatio, try the following:
 ```
 git clone https://github.com/Sunmish/skymodel.git
 cd skymodel